ashudevcodes/Talk-to-MongoDB-Database/README.md

    - If your project uses a package manager like npm or yarn, run the appropriate command to install required dependencies (e.g., `npm install`).

 4. **Start your application:**
-   - Use the command or script that starts your application, ensuring it reads from the `.env` file to configure environment variables.
+   - Use the command or script that starts your application like `npm run dev` or `npm run start`, ensuring it reads from the `.env` file to configure environment variables.

 ## Testing User Registration with Postman